groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/master-groupdocs-comparison-java-document-html-rendering/_index.md

 ### Understanding Document Comparison

 When we talk about document comparison, we're looking for three types of changes:
 - **Insertions**: Content that's been added to the target document
 - **Deletions**: Content removed from the original
 - **Modifications**: Text or formatting that's been changed

 GroupDocs.Comparison handles all of this automatically and presents the results in a format you can easily work with.

-### Step-by-Step Implementation
+### Step‑by‑Step Implementation

-Let's build a complete document comparison solution.
-I'll walk you through each step and explain what's happening behind the scenes.
+We'll walk through a full comparison solution, explaining each line of code.

-**Step 1: Initialize the Comparer**
+#### Step 1: Initialize the Comparer

 ```java
 import com.groupdocs.comparison.Comparer;